juminsuh/juminsuh.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am an undergraduate student at Ewha Womans University.
 My current research interest is the **evaluation of LLMs**, with a particular focus on **hallucination detection**.
-I am also interested in developing practical AI applications using NLP technologies such as **agents** and **RAG**.

 If you have any questions about me or want to collaborate with me, please feel free to contact me via [email](mailto:judyjoo21@ewha.ac.kr) or [LinkedIn](https://www.linkedin.com/in/minsuh-joo-b77a30377/).